shigeyukey/shige-addons-wiki/src/local-anki-server.md

 ![alt text](images/local-anki-server/04.png)

  It is needed if you want to use multiple profiles and accounts, at the moment up to 7 users can be added.
 When you add a user, a new folder will be created in the Sync Base Path.
-To change the username and password, please read [Custom sync base path](https://shigeyukey.github.io/shige-addons-wiki/local-anki-server.html#custom-sync-base-path).
+To change the username and password, please read [Custom Sync Base Path](#custom-sync-base-path).

 ### Online Tab